klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

     default configuration file sumo-build.config.
 ``--no-default-config``
     If this option is given the program doesn't load the default configuration.
+``--mergeoption OPTIONNAME``
+    If an option with name OPTIONNAME is given here and it is a list option, the lists from the config file and the command line are merged.
+The new list is the sum of both lists where it is ensured that for all elements the string up to the first colon ":" is unique (this is usefule for module specifications that have the form "module:version").
 ``--#include FILE``
     Specify a an '#include' directive in the configuration file.
 This option has only a meaning if a configuration file is created with the 'makeconfig'